lethaldemon/cp4wa-lab/event-and-topology-manager/README.md

 1. Column with icon ![temporal](images/temporal.png) provides the temporal correlation.
 Events which occur briefly are all grouped together and represented here.

    Select the first event in group which has Node value as `https://myapp.example.com`.
-When you click **.d**, you will see more details on this correlation.
+When you click **.c**, you will see more details on this correlation.
 In the details section you will when this event happened first and how many instances are grouped.
 This also shows the instance duration.
 You will see a calendar showing when this type of event occurred.

    ![temporal correlation](images/temporal-correlation.png)